bohdloss/allocvec/README.md

 **allocation**, **deallocation** and **indexing** are **O(1)** operations, while calculating the length of the vector is **O(n)**.

-Iterators need to filter unallocated and empty slots in the vector, so that will most likely be bad for branch prediction.
+Iterators need to filter unallocated slots in the vector, so that will most likely be bad for branch prediction.